birdortyedi/birdortyedi.github.io/_pages/about.md

 and challenges on image and video processing in conjunction with CVPR 2021][ntire2021].

 * April 01, 2021.
-We submitted 2 reproduction reports to ML Reproducibility Challenge 2020, and one report titled "[Re]: Spatial-Adaptive Network for Single Image Denoising" was accepted to [ReScience Journal][rescience] Publication.
+We submitted 2 reproduction reports to [ML Reproducibility Challenge 2020][reprod2020], and one report titled
+    "[Re]: Spatial-Adaptive Network for Single Image Denoising" was accepted to [ReScience Journal][rescience] Publication.

 * October 11, 2020.
 A paper titled "Quaternion Capsule Networks" was accepted to [25th International Conference on Pattern Recognition][icpr2020].